Mechanicsville in Hanover County, Virginia — The American South (Mid-Atlantic)

 Erected 1932 by Conservation & Development Commission.
 (Marker Number PA-4.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is June 26, 1897.

 Location.
 37° 35.911′ N, 77° 21.646′ W. Marker is in Mechanicsville, Virginia, in Hanover County.
-Marker is on Cold Harbor Road (Route 156), on the right when traveling east.
+It is on Cold Harbor Road (Route 156), on the right when traveling east.
 Marker is on Cold Harbor Road, just east of Catlin Road (VA-1440).
 Touch for map.
 Marker is in this post office area: Mechanicsville VA 23111, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Beaver Dam Creek (approx. 0.2 miles away); Lee’s First Strike (approx. 0.2 miles away); a different marker also named Beaver Dam Creek (approx. ¼ mile away); Historic Cold Harbor Road (approx. ¼ mile away); Holding the High Ground (approx. ¼ mile away); Site of Ellerson’s Mill (approx. ¼ mile away); Ellerson's Mill (approx. 0.3 miles away); a different marker also named Seven Days’ Battles (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Beaver Dam Creek (approx. 0.2 miles away); Lee’s First Strike (approx. 0.2 miles away); a different marker also named Beaver Dam Creek (approx. ¼ mile away); Historic Cold Harbor Road (approx. ¼ mile away); Holding the High Ground (approx. ¼ mile away); Site of Ellerson’s Mill (approx. ¼ mile away); Ellerson's Mill (approx. 0.3 miles away); a different marker also named Seven Days’ Battles (approx. 0.6 miles away).
 Touch for a list and map of all markers in Mechanicsville.

 Also see . . .